All Episodes

 He probably does.

-He probably teaches over there and hadn't told anybody.
+He probably teaches over it and hadn't told anybody.

-Dr. Williams probably going back and forth between the United Arab Emirates, Dubai, and uh in the George Mason uh campus.
+Dr. Williams probably going back and forth between the United Arab Emirates, Dubai, and the George Mason campus.

-Folks, we the more we learn about this, the sleacier it seems.
+Folks, the more we learn about this, the sleazier it seems.

-Well, you mean George Mason, what else is George Mason or what UAE?
+Well, I mean, George Mason, what else is George Mason?

 It's terrible out there.